TejenderSingh/who-dares-wins-vuejs/README.md

 # who-dares-wins-vue

-A web app for picking a random name from the list of entered names.
-It can be used to choose a winner from a group of people.
+A web app for picking a random winner from the list of entered names.
+It can be used to choose a winner for a draw.

 ## Project setup
 ```